bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 **Hotfix 2.0.1**
 - Fixed a bug where camouflaged players would get stuck on ladders/platforms on the airship
-- Introduced a one second cooldown after the Morphling sampled another player
+- Introduced a one-second cooldown after the Morphling sampled another player
 - The Mini can now always reach all usables (ladders, tasks, ...)
 - We removed a bug, where some footprints remained on the ground forever
 - We removed a bug, where the Detective didn't see the right color type when reporting a player